jawahit/algorithms/README.md

       11.Game Theory(NS)
       12.NP Complete(NS)

-# Algorithms1 & Problem Solving - Princeton University
+# Algorithms1 & Problem Solving - Princeton University - (Completed)

    In this sections i have started solving the problems/assignments of week by week schedule from princeton university